ralphjesy12/LMS/readme.md

 ## Features

 #### Student Module
-- Can take lessons from different subjects
+- [OK]Can take lessons from different subjects
-- Can take quiz after the lesson
+- [OK]Can take quiz after the lesson
-- Can take exam
+- [OK]Can take exam
 - Can view videos
 - Can view grades